gerardpc/sde_simulator/README.md

 the expected value of f(Y_t).
 The most common case is calculating the 2nd moment, the variance of Y(t): <Y^2(t)>.

-The code uses a stochastic Runge-Kutta type method of strong order 1 that does not require any non-zero derivatives of b (diffusion term).
+The code uses a stochastic Runge-Kutta type method of strong order 1 (in the presence of noise) and deterministic order 2 (i.e., for zero noise) that does not require any non-zero derivatives of b (diffusion term).
 Other methods (e.g. the Milstein method) have strong order 1 but reduce to the Euler-Maruyama method (strong order 0.5) when b is a constant.